 Sailor Songs – William L. Alden

-In the Harper’s Monthly Magazine from June to November 1882, we can find a really spectacular collection of the shanties.
-Interesting enough is the fact that an author talking about the sailors is that: The typical “Jack” of the pre-propeller age – the “packeterian”; and the able saman of the clipper-ship fleet – has, however, utterly varnished”, in an article from 1882!
-Whatever we can think; we have to understand how misunderstood and underestimated is the importance of the original sources; and how priceless is to read shanty collections like this one.
+In the Harper’s Monthly Magazine from June to November 1882, we can find a spectacular collection of sea shanties.
+Interestingly enough is the fact that an author talking about the sailors says that the typical “Jack” of the pre-propeller age – the “packeterian”; and the able saman of the clipper-ship fleet – has, however, utterly varnished”, in an article from 1882!
+Whatever we can think, we need to understand how misunderstood and underestimated the importance of the sources, is and how priceless it is to read shanty collections like this one.

-This is absolutely essential to preserve the authentic character of those songs.
-This is one of the earliest collections which contains musical notations of the shanties covering around twenty shanties.
-“Bowline”; “Haul away Joe”; “Good-by My love goodbye”; and much more, we can find in this article; very close to original, printed, about 80 years before Stan Hugill’s “Shanties From The Seven Seas”.
-For all maritime and merchant fleet culture lovers; and most important for shanty enthusiasts; this is a wonder that screams to be readded.
-If anyone wants to read this article and does not have access; please contact me through Messanger, I will be happy to share images of the whole article.
+This is essential to preserve the authentic character of those songs.
+This is one of the earliest collections containing musical notations of the shanties covering around twenty shanties.
+“Bowline”, “Haul away Joe”, “Good-by My love goodbye”, and much more, we can find in this article.
+Very close to the original, printed, about 80 years before Stan Hugill’s “Shanties From The Seven Seas”.
+For all maritime and merchant fleet culture lovers, and most importantly for shanty enthusiasts, this article screams to be read.
+If anyone wants to read this article and does not have access, please contact me through Messenger, and I will be happy to share images of the whole article.

 Do you want to be more involved?